int128/kubectl-external-forward/README.md

 ### Run

-To connect to `www.example.com:80` from local port 10000:
+To connect to a host:

 ```console
 % kubectl socat 10000:www.example.com:80